Extraordinary Employee Habits

 Besides being a team player, extraordinary employees know their customers, internally and externally.
 They are relentless in making sure they understand what’s important to them and meet or exceed expectations.
 They make realistic commitments and ensure they are met.
 They return calls and emails promptly, always following through doing what is right for their customers and the team.

 Ordinary employees look for the company or supervisor to train them in their job.
 They expect the organization to continually keep them up to date on their skills and job knowledge.

 Exceptional employees dive in asking questions, seeking training and develop the skills and knowledge needed for the job, on their own.
 These employees take ownership of keeping their knowledge, skills, and abilities state-of-the-art.
 They read articles related to their job, take courses to improve their skills, ask for increased work experience, and actively increase their value and skills for the organization.

 Some employees gauge their behavior and actions based on what they can get away with, following the minimum requirements dictated to them from handbooks, department rules, and supervisors.
 They base their behavior on what they see others doing or getting away with.

 Extraordinary employees have personal values that guide how they work, interact with others, and govern their overall behavior.
 They too learn and follow company requirements, but they typically live and act with higher standards that are required.
-They work and behave in accordance with values, like giving more than a fair day’s effort, being honest, working with integrity, being kind to others, and being dependable.
+They work and behave by values, like giving more than a fair day’s effort, being honest, working with integrity, being kind to others, and being dependable.
 They learn the company values as well and incorporate them into how they behave on the job.

 Solves Problems and Continually Improvements